-The visualisation below details the rates of diffusion and adoption of a range of technologies in the United States, measured as the percentage of US households with access or adoption over time.
-Specific definitions of what constitutes ‘adoption’ or ‘diffusion’ of each technology can be found in the ‘Sources’ tab of the chart below.
+This visualisation details the rates of diffusion and adoption of a range of technologies in the United States, measured as the percentage of US households with access or adoption over time.
+Specific definitions of what constitutes ‘adoption’ or ‘diffusion’ of each technology can be found in the ‘Sources’ tab of the chart.

 We were pointed to the relevant sources by Horace Dediu, who documents, blogs and analyses technological change over time.
 We have tracked down all of his original sources and assembled our dataset based on these original sources.

-The visualisation below measures the number of fixed (landline) telephone subscriptions, measured as the number per 100 people versus gross domestic product (GDP) per capita, measured in 2011 international-$.
+This visualisation shows the number of fixed (landline) telephone subscriptions, measured as the number per 100 people versus gross domestic product (GDP) per capita, measured in 2011 international-$.
 Overall, we see that richer countries typically have a higher number of landline telephone subscriptions.

 Interestingly, there appears to be a typical income threshold beyond which the use of landline telephone technologies became common.
 We see that generally the adoption of fixed telephones was rare below a GDP per capita threshold of approximately $7000-8000.
 Below this level of income, there were only a few subscriptions for every 100 people.
 Although the use of landline telephones has declined in recent years, subscription rates for high-income countries typically reached greater than 50 per 100 people.

-The visualisation below measures the number of fixed (landline) telephone subscriptions, measured as the number per 100 people versus gross domestic product (GDP) per capita, measured in 2011 international-$.
+This visualisation shows the number of mobile telephone subscriptions, measured as the number per 100 people versus gross domestic product (GDP) per capita, measured in 2011 international-$.
 Unlike landline subscriptions, there appears to be no clear income threshold for the adoption of mobile phone technologies.
 Even at the lowest income levels (below $1000 per capita), subscription rates reach greater than 25 per 100 people.